netbirdio/netbird/README.md

 **Wiretrustee is an open-source VPN platform built on top of WireGuard® making it easy to create secure private networks for your organization or home.**

-It requires zero configuration effort leaving behind the hassle of opening ports, complex firewall rules, vpn gateways, and so forth.
+It requires zero configuration effort leaving behind the hassle of opening ports, complex firewall rules, VPN gateways, and so forth.

 **Wiretrustee automates Wireguard-based networks, offering a management layer with:**
 * Centralized Peer IP management with a UI dashboard.